Great Zimbabwe: Trade

 Great Zimbabwe became a centre for trading, having replaced Mapungubwe around 1300.
 Regional networks were expansive, and salt, cattle, grain, and copper were traded as far north as the Kundelungu Plateau in present-day DR Congo.
 A significant portion of Great Zimbabwe's wealth came from the domination of trade routes from the goldfields of the Zimbabwean Plateau to the Swahili coast.
+Traders travelled the Save and Runde rivers, possibly using locally-produced canoes.
 Through Swahili city-states such as Sofala, they exported gold and ivory into the Indian Ocean trade.
-That international commerce was in addition to the local agricultural trade, in which cattle were especially important.
+The Swahili coastal trading cities acted as intermediaries that linked inland African trade networks with merchants who were operating across the Indian Ocean.That international commerce was in addition to the local agricultural trade, in which cattle were especially important.
 The large cattle herd that supplied the city moved seasonally and was managed by the court.
 Chinese pottery shards, coins from Arabia, glass beads and other non-local items have been excavated at Zimbabwe.
+Archeological evidence shows that some of the imported ceramics included Longquan green-glazed stoneware and blue-and-white porcelain that dates to the 14th and 15th centuries.
+These artifacts likely reached Great Zimbabwe through distribution networks that were connected to Swahili coastal ports, like Kilwa Kisiwani.
 Despite these strong international trade links, there is no evidence to suggest exchange of architectural concepts between Great Zimbabwe and centres such as Kilwa.

+Gold working

+In archaeological research, Great Zimbabwe was a significant site for gold working in Southern Africa.
+Such discoveries indicated how gold production was a skill and needed practice rather than a common activity.
+Recent studies released evidence of debris left behind from gold working, which confirmed that gold was processed in certain areas of the site.
+This acknowledged that gold working was a meaningful part in craft traditions and its value in economy.
+The excavations had revealed clay containers, crucibles, and tools which were used to heat gold and turn it into wire, beads, or decorative accessories.
+Remains of these tools and materials provided an understanding of the skilful artisans who lived in Great Zimbabwe and the major role of gold in their cultural and daily life.